 Structured quality improvement tools in the form of questionnaires and facilitation guides, including a tool selection guide and online learning resources are available on www.qualityaction.eu.
-It is best to start small, e.g. use a section of one of the tools in a team meeting, creating a space for self-reflection without fear of blame or humiliation where all perspectives and ideas are respected.
-If people have a positive experience of quality improvement and experience the benefits for their own work, they are more likely to want to engage with it more fully and use the whole tool next time.
+It is best to start small, e.g. by using a section of one of the tools in a team meeting.
+It is crucial to create a space for self-reflection without fear of blame or humiliation, where all perspectives and ideas are respected.
+If people have a positive experience of quality improvement and immediately experience the benefits for their own work, they are more likely to want to engage with it more fully and use the whole tool next time.

 You can also find a searchable database of case studies written by teams who have done this, including CBVCTs, on www.qualityaction.eu.
 A European network of trainers and facilitators who are experienced in quality improvement and using the tools can provide technical assistance and advice to make it easier to engage with quality improvement.

 Regular quality improvement for MSM Checkpoints

 It is recommended that CBVCTs regularly use a structured quality improvement process.
 Regularly means every one or two years.
 A structured process means using a formal quality improvement tool or lists of prompting questions to guide team discussions.
 This ensures that ‘blind spots’ are avoided.
 ‘Blind spots’ means that problems are easily overlooked if they develop gradually and while people are responding to everyday demands.

 Structured quality improvement activities – or any other reflective practice – result not only in practical steps to improve operations, but often identify barriers that are beyond the CBVCTs immediate control and therefore become advocacy issues (see the section on advocacy).